Akhilbisht798/Etch-a-Sketch/README.md

 # Etch-a-Sketch
--simple website to make sketches.
+simple website to make sketches.

 #Project Description
 -Technology used.